 Can the Calivista survive?
 Buckle up!
 Mia is more determined than ever to get through the turbulence, now that she finally has . . . room to dream!

-The story starts out sometime in November 1995.
-I know this for a fact because the movie Toy Story is mentioned and that movie first released back in November 1995.
+The story begins sometime in November 1995.
+I know this for a fact because the movie Toy Story was mentioned, which was first released in November 1995.

-Anyway, just like with Kelly Yang’s first book, I got sucked in by this story.
+Anyway, just like with Kelly Yang’s first book, I got sucked in by the story.
 Kelly Yang’s story is truly amazing.
-I couldn’t stop talking about this book, it made me so happy.
+I couldn’t stop talking about this book.
+It made me so happy.

 Just like the first two books, this story addresses many serious subjects.
-The main subject being the struggles of independently owned businesses, how they get pushed out by big business.
+The main topic being the struggles of independently owned businesses and how they get pushed out by bigger businesses.
 It’s really messed up how the powerful chain businesses take over.

-So much happens in this story but I found myself more invested in the drama between Mia and Jason.
-I even skimmed ahead because I just had to know what happened with them.
+So much happens in this story, but I found myself more invested in the drama between Mia and Jason.
+I even skimmed ahead because I had to know what happened with them.
 I still don’t like Jason that much.
 He has a crush on Mia but doesn’t seem to care about her feelings.
-Plus he needs to get his temper under control.
+Plus, he needs to get his temper under control.
 I think he gets it from his dad.

-The thing I like most about these books is the strong family relationship between Mia and her parents.
-Most middle school books I read, the parents are either part of the problem or one or both of them aren’t even alive.
+What I like most about these books is the strong family relationship between Mia and her parents.
+In most middle school books I read, the parents are either part of the problem, or one or both of them aren’t even alive.
 It’s refreshing to read a story where the parents are actually involved in the kid’s life.

-I was really surprised when the Yang family invited Hank to come with them to China.
+I was surprised when the Yang family invited Hank to come with them to China.
 He even gets mistaken for Samuel Jackson.
 The whole thing was hilarious . . . and a little racist.
-I love how Mia’s relatives welcomed Hank into the family, it was so heartwarming.
+I love how Mia’s relatives welcomed Hank into the family.
+It was so heartwarming.

 I think the overall lesson to take from this story is that with hard work and determination, sometimes the little guy wins.